Current math standards require students to decode and solve word problems, as well as explain their thinking during this process.

 Once students develop the idea they will use for the story behind their word problem, give them some time to add additional details to the page.

-Students click the Text tool on the toolbar to type a word problem that uses features in their scene.
+Students can use the Text tool on the toolbar to type a word problem that uses features in their scene.

-Students can click the Options panel and then the Record button to read or retell their word problem or explain how to solve it.
+Students can use the paint tools on the right to add additional details to their scene.
+They can use the microphone option to read or retell their word problem or explain how to solve it.

 If students want to have the problem on one page and the answer on another, have them click the Edit menu on the toolbar and choose Duplicate to create a copy of their page.
 They can use the Text tool again to add the answer.